import time

 Args:

-feature_key_to_tf_tensor (Dict[str, tf.Tensor]): A dictionary mapping feature names to their corresponding tf tensors.
+feature_key_to_tf_tensor (dict[str, tf.Tensor]): A dictionary mapping feature names to their corresponding tf tensors.

 Returns: